Communist Party of Iran: Goals

 The CPI currently advocates for increased civil, political, and social rights in Iran, as well as improved labour laws and protections for workers.

 The party has representations in Germany (Köln and Frankfurt), Finland, Sweden (Göteborg and Stockholm), Norway, Denmark (Copenhagen), the United Kingdom (London), Australia, and Canada (Toronto).

 Structure

-Unlike most other communist parties, the CPI is not organised on the basis of democratic centralism.
-The party is decentralised and its cadres generally act autonomously.
+The CPI organizationally follows the Marxist-Leninist principle of democratic centralism.